 The other really great thing is that not only does it save the image to the place I want it saved, it also stores it in the Rockebook app on my phone.
 If I want to quickly find a note I took a while ago, I can search in the Rocketbook app and it will pull up the correct notes!
 The app translates the notes so they become searchable.
 So, if I want to look up again how much Michelle told me my project was going to cost, I just pull up Rocketbook and search Michelle.
 Viola!
 The note appears and I can remember what was said quickly.

 It’s Super Portable

 Since it’s erasable, it doesn’t need to have a ton of pages.
 Which makes it a really thin light way to always have a notebook on hand.
-I also got this really cute folio cover to store some extra color pens, my credit cards, and business cards and a few other things.
+I also got this really cute folio cover to store some color pens, my credit cards, and business cards, etc.

-I also purchased a really tiny Rocketbook that I just keep in my purse for when I don’t have the larger one around.
-I mean, I do have my Note 10+ that I like to take notes on as well… so I have ended up using that more than the tiny Rocketbook.
+In my purse I keep a tiny Rocketbook for when I don’t have the larger one around.
+I mean, I do have my Note 10+ that I like to take notes on as well.
+So I have ended up using that more than the tiny Rocketbook.

 Set it up like a bullet journal

-The other thing I have done is added tabs so I can separate out my notes into different areas of my life.
+The other thing I have done is added tabs so I can separate out my notes into different areas.
 There is my real job, my blogging work, my public speaking, the in-home tech support, and of course my personal life!
 I purchased some post-it note stick-on tabs so I can move them where I want.
 This way I don’t HAVE to choose how long a section will be before I start taking notes!

-I can create various bullet journal pages and if it doesn’t work in the location I put it, I can just erase it and put it in the right spot!
+I can create various bullet journal pages.
+If it doesn’t work in the location I put it, I can just erase it and put it in the right spot!

 I am so glad I found Rocketbook.
 It really is the best of both worlds between analog and digital note-taking.
 Definitely go check them out if are looking to get a little more organized in this New Year!